mzattera/v4j/docs/index.md

 On this site, I will try to be consistent with following terminology.

 - A **transliteration** is a symbol-by-symbol conversion of one script into another.
 Transliteration is needed to represent the content of the Voynich in a format that can be printed or stored in computer files.
-I might sometimes use the less correct term **transliteration** as a synonym and refer to an author of a transliteration as a **transcriber**.
+I might sometimes use the less correct term **transcription** as a synonym and refer to an author of a transliteration as a **transcriber**.

   - I refer to the list of symbols used in the target script as the **transliteration alphabet** or simply as the **alphabet**.